Chart Color Schemes

 Gilgandra is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Gilgandra, as per the latest Census, 92.9% of dwellings were houses with 7.1% being semi-detached, apartments, or other types.
-This compares to Non-Metro NSW's 88.0% houses and 12.1% other dwellings.
-Home ownership in Gilgandra stood at 45.7%, with mortgaged dwellings at 27.8% and rented ones at 26.5%.
-The median monthly mortgage repayment was $1,083, below Non-Metro NSW's average of $1,450.
-Median weekly rent in Gilgandra was $200, compared to Non-Metro NSW's $280.
-Nationally, Gilgandra's mortgage repayments were significantly lower than the Australian average of $1,863, and rents substantially below the national figure of $375.
+In Gilgandra, as per the latest Census, 92.9% of dwellings were houses, with the remaining 7.1% comprising semi-detached homes, apartments, and other types.
+This differs from Non-Metro NSW's figures of 88.0% houses and 12.1% other dwellings.
+Home ownership in Gilgandra stood at 45.7%, with mortgaged properties making up 27.8% and rented dwellings accounting for 26.5%.
+The median monthly mortgage repayment was $1,083, lower than Non-Metro NSW's average of $1,450.
+Weekly rent in Gilgandra was recorded at $200, compared to $280 in Non-Metro NSW.
+Nationally, Gilgandra's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing